erudituse/pub-Jira-Monte_Carlo/README.md

 <h2>Step 4:</h2><br />
 <strong>Run the monte_carlo.py script</strong>
-<p>If you want to run your own analysis in spreadsheets or other tools, just run the "export_tickets.py" to export out the change logs.<BR />NB: During the initial run (using a browser or Postman) watch for the order in which change log histories are returned.
+<p>If you want to run your own monte carlo or any other analysis using spreadsheets or other tools, just run the "export_tickets.py" to export out the change logs.<BR />NB: During the initial run (using a browser or Postman) watch for the order in which change log histories are returned.
 See the comment on line 384 and adjust code of the for loop accordingly. </p>

 <h2>OUTPUT</h2><br />
 <ul>
-<li>The script will create an output like this:
+<li>The monte carlo script will create an output like this:
 <p>
 The following emperical data for the [Release] is used to forecast release dates:
 <ul>